matthewwall/weert/README.md

     Instead, it downloads all of the packages used by WeeRT and installs them into a subdirectory `node_modules`, where WeeRT can use them.

+5. Start WeeRT:

+    ```shell
+    npm start
+    ```

+## To install the WeeRT uploader in WeeWX

+1. Make sure you are running weewx version 3.3 or later (WeeRT makes use of POST requests, which are only supported by v3.3 or later.)

+2. Install pymongo:

+    ```shell
+    sudo pip install pymongo
+    ```

-5. Add the following to `weewx.conf`:
+3. Add the following to `weewx.conf`:

     ```ini
     [StdRestful]